 Background on the Section 298 Initiative

-The Section 298 Initiative is a statewide effort to improve the coordination of physical health services and behavioral health services.
-The initiative started with the publication of the 2017 executive budget, which sparked a statewide discussion on the best approach for coordinating physical health services and behavioral health services.
-In order to facilitate this discussion, the Lieutenant Governor called an initial meeting of stakeholders, which resulted in the formation of the original 298 Workgroup.
-This workgroup met five times from March 2016 to June 2016 and produced a final report.
-This final report included final language for Section 298, a set of “core values” for the initiative, and a set of “design elements” for future discussions.
+The Section 298 Initiative is an effort to improve the coordination of publicly-funded physical and behavioral health services in the state.
+The initiative began with the Governor’s 2017 executive budget, which sparked a statewide discussion on the best approach for integrating physical and behavioral health services.
+In order to facilitate this discussion, the Lieutenant Governor convened an initial meeting of stakeholders.
+This initial workgroup met five times during 2016 and produced a final report which included a set of “core values” and recommendations.

-The Michigan Legislature used the recommendations from the original 298 Workgroup to create a Section 298, which was approved as part of Public Act 268 of 2016.
-Under the new Section 298, the Michigan Legislature directs the Department to develop a set of recommendations “…Regarding the most effective financing model and policies for behavioral health services in order to improve the coordination of behavioral and physical health services for individuals with mental illnesses, intellectual and developmental disabilities, and substance use disorders.”
+The Michigan Legislature used the recommendations from the original 298 Workgroup to create Section 298, which was approved as part of Public Act 268 of 2016.
+Under this law, the Michigan Legislature directed the department to develop a set of recommendations regarding the most effective financing model and policies for behavioral health services for individuals with mental illnesses, intellectual and developmental disabilities and substance use disorders.